sporadicAbigail/t9hacks-2020/README.md

+##Komputer Learn

+#How does a computer work?

+#How does the internet work?

+#Submit a thing!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/sporadicAbigail/t9hacks-2020/edit/master/README.md) to maintain and preview the content for your website in Markdown files.